R100: Transatlantic voyage to Canada

-It also made a 24-hour passenger-carrying flight to Ottawa, Toronto, and Niagara Falls while in Canada.
-The airship departed on its return flight on 13 August, reaching Cardington after a 57½ hour flight.
+While in Canada, the R100 also made a 24-hour passenger-carrying flight to Ottawa, Toronto, and Niagara Falls.
+On 13 August, the airship departed Montreal on its return flight, reaching Cardington 57½ hours later.
 Nevil Shute Norway later suggested in Slide Rule: Autobiography of an Engineer that the success of R100's Canadian flight indirectly led to the R101 disaster.
-Prior to the transatlantic flight, the Cardington team could suggest that neither airship was ready for a performance of such duration.
-However, when R100 returned in triumph they had to either make the flight to India or admit defeat – which would have meant discredit with the consequent danger of losing their jobs.
-He said that his team "guessed that their ship was a bad airship, but did not realise" (because of secrecy at Cardington) "how bad the other ship was."
+Prior to the transatlantic flight, R100's engineers could have suggested that neither airship was ready for a performance of such duration; however, when R100 returned from Canada in triumph, the R101 team had to either make the flight to India or admit defeat – which would have meant discredit with the consequent danger of losing their jobs.
+Shute Norway later said that R100's team "guessed that their ship (R101) was a bad airship, but did not realise" (because of secrecy at Cardington) "how bad the other ship was."